-What causes the pain in my legs and how can I prevent it?
+What causes the pain in my legs and how can I prevent it from re-occurring ?

 Pains in the leg can have various causes and can occur during the day, while working or standing for long periods or even at rest during the night.

 In the majority of cases the pain may have no obvious or serious cause but there are occasions, such as thrombosis which requires immediate medical assistance.
 For this reason all cases of prolonged pain in the legs should be diagnosed medically initially.

 Firstly let’s look at the more common causes of leg pain, which will involve the muscle.

 Probably the most common cause of leg pain can be due to a muscle cramp or spasm (also known as charley horse and horse gummit in USA or dead leg in UK or corky in Australia).
 A muscle cramp or spasm of this type is a sudden, uncontrolled contraction of a muscle lasting for seconds to hours.
 It is most often experienced in the muscles that cross two joints.
 These can be very commonly the calf (crossing the ankle and knee), the hamstring (crossing the knee and hip) and the quadriceps (also crossing the knee and hip).
 While the cramp is short in duration the after effects may last some hours and leave a bruised feeling as if you have been kicked by a horse (hence the nickname).
 In some patients, the leg cramps occur primarily at night, and can violently awaken the patient from sleep.